pemellquist/skypunch/README.md

 Skypunch is implemented in Python and uses a number of Python libraries including sqlalchemy for mysql access.<br>

 **MySQL database for defined 'targets' and 'notifiers'**<br>
 SQL tables for targets to be monitored and users to be notified are defined within the mysql database.
-In addition the tables model various statistics for each monitored target<br>
+In addition, the tables model various statistics for each monitored target.<br>

 **Configuration file for main runtime configuration**<br>
 A configuration file allows for global run time settings.<br>